kosukach/markov-chain/README.md

 # markov-elear

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure app that utilizes markov chains to generate text, by analysing a givent text document.
+Adapted to interpret German, English and Bulgarian.

+This project was heavily influenced by this guide: https://howistart.org/posts/clojure/1/index.html

 ## License